-Indeed, we’ve named Panama as the world’s #1 do-everything haven for more than two-and-a-half decades.
-This country has long been and remains today the best place on earth to spend time and money as an expat, a retiree, an investor, and an entrepreneur.
+We’ve named Panama as the world’s #1 do-everything haven for more than two-and-a-half decades.
+This country has long been and remains today one of the best places on Earth to spend time and money as an expat, a retiree, an investor, and an entrepreneur.

-Panama’s is the most proven property investment market in the world… with a track record for recovering quickly from downturns thanks to the secret weapon and massive cash cow that is the Panama Canal (which is one reason we believe Panama will be the first country to recover from the global pandemic crisis).
+Panama’s is the most proven property investment market in the world… with a track record for recovering quickly from downturns thanks to the secret weapon and massive cash cow that is the Panama Canal.

 In addition, Panama remains home to some of the best options on the planet to invest for cash flow… both short- and very long-term.

-In its continued and expanding efforts to welcome the world’s retirees, investors, and business folks, Panama is remaking herself, building new roads and paving old ones… building new hospitals, more schools, additional airports… creating tax-free and investor-incentive zones… investing in a metro system for Panama City… as well as new parks and recreation areas…
+In its continued and expanding efforts to welcome the world’s retirees, investors, and business folks, Panama continues to remake herself, building new roads and paving old ones… building new hospitals, more schools, additional airports and terminals… creating tax-free and investor-incentive zones… extending Panama City’s metro system… creating new parks and recreation areas…

 Other countries in this part of the world promise those things for years before following through.
 In Panama, you blink and the promised road is a reality… the new airport open for business.